Analysis: Will voters want a president who feels their pain? - KVIA

 Just weeks after he was first elected to the Senate in 1972, Biden’s wife and infant daughter were killed in a car accident.
 In 2015, while he was serving as vice president, his son Beau succumbed to brain cancer.

-He nearly revealed his phone number during a nationally televised town hall last month where he took questions from Americans fearful about the growing pandemic and worried about the economic fallout.
+He nearly revealed his phone number during a nationally televised town hall last month when he took questions from Americans fearful about the growing pandemic and worried about the economic fallout.

 “Not that I’m an expert, but just having been there … I’m so sorry for you,” Biden said, his voice filling with emotion.

-Note: EDITOR’S NOTE — Julie Pace has covered the White House and politics for the AP since 2007.
-Follow her at https://twitter.com/jpaceDC.